Judge rules against NCAA, says NIL compensation rules likely violate antitrust law, harm athletes

 “We will litigate this case to the fullest extent necessary to ensure the NCAA’s monopoly cannot continue to harm Tennessee student-athletes,” Skrmetti said.
 "The NCAA is not above the law, and the law is on our side.”

+Virginia Attorney General Jason Miyares called the injunction a significant ruling to protect athletes who deserve the freedom to negotiate and benefit while they help the NCAA and its 1,100 member schools earn millions.

+“It’s only fair that they have more freedom over what they earn," he said.
+"The NCAA has taken advantage of talented young athletes for too long.”

-The decision also is a victory for the University of Tennessee, which is facing an inquiry by the NCAA into possible recruiting violations that has been met with forceful push back from school officials.
+The decision also is a victory for the University of Tennessee, which is facing an inquiry by the NCAA into possible recruiting violation.
+University officials declined to comment Friday.

 The chancellor of the University of Tennessee revealed Jan.
 30 in a scathing letter to the NCAA president that the association was alleging the school violated NIL rules through deals made between athletes and a booster-funded NIL collective that supports Volunteers athletes.
 Donde Plowman called it "intellectually dishonest" for NCAA staff to pursue infractions cases as if students have no NIL rights.

-The NCAA has not officially accused Tennessee of violations with a notice of allegations.

-The NCAA’s authority to regulate compensation for athletes has been under attack from a variety of avenues.
+The NCAA's authority to regulate compensation for athletes has been under attack from a variety of avenues and its legal woes are growing.

 AP college football: https://apnews.com/hub/college-football